Dementophobia: The Fear of Going Insane

 What Is Dementophobia?

 This phobia is categorized as a specific pathological fear and is often linked to anxiety disorders.
 Individuals may experience a heightened sense of doom, persistent tension, and even physical symptoms like nausea, insomnia, or panic attacks.
-The condition doesn’t only affect emotional well-being but also impacts physical health and social interactions.
+The condition not only affects emotional well-being but also impacts physical health and social interactions.

 How Does Dementophobia Develop?